Picatinny vs. Weaver Rails: Key Differences, Compatibility & Mounting Standards

 This is one of the most frequently asked questions—and the answer is nuanced.

 Where problems happen: Many Picatinny accessories rely on true MIL-STD-1913 slot geometry for proper lock-up (especially multi-lug designs).
-Weaver bases may be too narrow or inconsistent to accept them reliably.
+Weaver bases are generally too narrow or inconsistent to accept them reliably.

 If you’re upgrading to the more universal standard, browse our most popular EGW Picatinny rails built for repeatable fitment and zero retention.